nvda-es/devguides_translation/original_docs/spladdoninternals.md

 The flags are as follows:

 1. Do not save changes to disk (configVolatile/--spl-configvolatile, removed in 20.09): all profiles (including broadcast profiles) will be loaded from disk but changes will not be saved.
-With this flag turned on, profile caching will not occur, including normal profile.
+With this flag turned on, profile caching will not occur if supported, including normal profile.
 2. Load normal profile only (normalProfileOnly/--spl-normalprofileonly): broadcast profiles will not be used i.e. cannot create and switch amongst broadcast profiles.
 Combining this with NVDA setting to not have configuration to disk on exit effectively makes normal profile a read-only config store.
-3. Use in-memory config (configInMemory/--spl-configinmemory): only normal profile will be used, but instead of loading settings from disk, an in-memory version with default settings applied will be used with no caching at all.
+3. Use in-memory config (configInMemory/--spl-configinmemory): only normal profile will be used, but instead of loading settings from disk, an in-memory version with default settings applied will be used (and no profile caching if supported).

 Using flags that specify the use of normal profile only will restrict ability to create new broadcast profiles.